-- 68.Overall, the total estimated impact from the application of all the prudential and accounting changes is a decrease of up to 20 bps on average in the CT1 ratio of the institutions in the sample for the 3-year period assessed.
+- 68.Overall, the total estimated impact of the application of all the prudential and accounting changes is a decrease of up to 20 bps on average in the CT1 ratio of the institutions in the sample for the three-year period assessed.
 The ranges of the impacts on the CT1 ratio were 200 bps to + 10 bps in 2012, 80 bps to + 40 bps in 2011 and 80 bps to + 40 bps in 2010. - 69.
-For 28 institutions in the sample, the introduced changes would change the CT1 ratio by up to 20 bps, while for 12 institutions the introduced changes would reduce the CT1 ratio by between 20 and 50 bps.
-This is due to the fact that the institutions experiencing an impact on the CT1 ratio of up to 20 bps had low amounts of unrecognised actuarial gains or losses and past service costs in each of the years of the period assessed (actuarial gains and losses and past service costs being up to 0.2% of RWA) and low amounts of net defined benefit pension assets under the revised IAS 19 (being up to 0.2% of RWA).
-Most of the institutions with an overall impact on the CT1 ratio of between 20 and 50 bps had higher amounts of unrecognised actuarial losses (up to 0.4% of RWA) and low amounts of net defined benefit pension fund assets under the previous IAS 19, if any.
-However, there are two institutions which had a larger amount of unrecognised actuarial losses (up to 1.2% and 0.9% of RWA, respectively), but also a high amount of net defined benefit pension fund assets (up to 1.0% and 0.6% of RWA, respectively).
-These institutions were also already required under national prudential rules to deduct defined benefit pension fund assets from own funds and, therefore, the net effect of the immediate recognition of actuarial losses in own funds and the reduction of the amount of net assets deducted from own funds will result in a decrease of up to 30 bps in the CT1 ratio.
+For 28 institutions in the sample, the changes introduced would change the CT1 ratio by up to 20 bps, while for 12 institutions the changes introduced would reduce the CT1 ratio by between 20 and 50 bps.
+This is because the institutions experiencing an impact on the CT1 ratio of up to 20 bps had low levels of unrecognised actuarial gains or losses and past service costs in each of the years of the period assessed (actuarial gains and losses and past service costs being up to 0.2% of RWA) and low levels of net defined benefit pension assets under the revised IAS 19 (up to 0.2% of RWA).
+Most of the institutions with an overall impact on the CT1 ratio of between 20 and 50 bps had higher unrecognised actuarial losses (up to 0.4% of RWA) and low levels of net defined benefit pension fund assets under the previous IAS 19, if any.
+However, there are two institutions that had larger unrecognised actuarial losses (up to 1.2% and 0.9% of RWA), but also a high level of net defined benefit pension fund assets (up to 1.0% and 0.6% of RWA).
+These institutions were also already required under national prudential rules to deduct defined benefit pension fund assets from own funds and the net effect of the immediate recognition of actuarial losses in own funds and the reduction of the level of net assets deducted from own funds will therefore result in a decrease of up to 30 bps in the CT1 ratio.

-70. For the remaining 11 institutions, the CT1 ratio would change by more than 50 bps.
-For eight of them this is mainly attributed to the immediate recognition of significant amounts of actuarial gains and losses, which will be recognised against own funds, and to a lesser extent to the impact on the deduction of net defined benefit assets from own funds.

-- 71. For one institution the impact is attributed mainly to the prudential requirement to deduct defined benefit assets from own funds (before the CRR it was not required to deduct these assets under national prudential requirements), while for the two remaining institutions the impact is attributed mainly to the application of the CRR rules instead of the current national prudential requirements (full reversal of the addition of net defined benefit liabilities from CT1, as explained in paragraph 58).
-However, this is a one-off impact when the requirements are applied, but it highlights the fact that own funds could be materially impacted by the recognition of accumulated actuarial gains and losses and the deduction of net defined pension plan assets. - 72.Also, ten of these institutions had, as at 31 December 2012, total assets of more than EUR 100 billion, with five institutions having more than EUR 500 billion of total assets.
+- 70. For the remaining 11 institutions, the CT1 ratio would change by more than 50 bps.
+For eight of these institutions this is mainly attributed to the immediate recognition of significant actuarial gains and losses, which will be recognised against own funds, and to a lesser extent to the impact on the deduction of net defined benefit assets from own funds. - 71.
+For one institution, the impact is attributed mainly to the prudential requirement to deduct defined benefit assets from own funds (before the CRR it was not required to deduct these assets under national prudential requirements), while for the two remaining institutions the impact is attributed mainly to the application of the CRR rules instead of the current national prudential requirements (full reversal of the addition of net defined benefit liabilities from CT1, as explained in paragraph 58).
+This is a one-off impact when the requirements are applied, but it highlights the fact that own funds could be materially impacted by the recognition of accumulated actuarial gains and losses and the deduction of net defined pension plan assets. - 72.
+Furthermore, ten of these institutions had, as at 31 December 2012, total assets of more than EUR 100 billion, with five institutions having more than EUR 500 billion of total assets.